meslater1030/basic-ember-app/README.md

 });
 ```

-Go to `basic-ember-app/app/templates/users.hbs` and update it to include fields for creating an user.
+Go to `basic-ember-app/app/templates/users.hbs` and update it to include fields for creating a user.

 ```
 <form onsubmit={{action 'createuser'}}>